awareframework/com.awareframework.ios.sensor.applewatch/README.md

 ## Development
 The following source code shows a minimum sample code for collecting sensor data on a smartwatch.
-A develop has to write source codes on both iOS and wathcOS as followings.
+A developer has to write source codes on both iOS and wathcOS as follows.

 ### iOS
 ```swift